Being Socially Awkward.

 How To Create Awkward Silences Without Even Trying

-Creating awkward silences is one thing I’m brilliant at.
+Creating awkward silences and being socially awkward is one thing I’m brilliant at.
 Because I try to act like a normal regular everyday person, I’ll really really rehearse what I’m going to say and it comes out contrived and false.
 The result is my audience staring at me, either expectantly waiting for me to carry on, or gazing at me with pity.
 Then someone kind might quickly chime in to try and take the onus off of me and my rapidly flushing face.
 Or they finish the chat awkwardly and we avoid each other forever.

 I remember one time a neighbour came home from work and feeling brave, I said what a lovely day I’d had in the warm weather.
 He looked at me in silence and actually said to me: “Go on”.
 He was waiting for me to say something else.
 To elaborate – which is what normal people do.
 But because I’m socially awkward, one sentence is all I can manage without starting to stutter over my words.

 It doesn’t help that sometimes (quite often actually) I will act really confident (which I am sure makes me pretty unlikeable) when saying my one sentence and the other person is left hanging because I have suddenly stopped speaking :(.
-Cue awkward silence.

 If a conversation is flowing and I piped up bravely with a few words, I don’t seem to say the right thing or say it in the right way because the conversation will stop dead and everyone is shuffling their feet and avoiding my gaze.

-It’s hard to come back from that so I’ll usually stay zipped until I can escape.
+It’s hard to come back from that, so I’ll usually stay zipped until I can escape.

 The Dreaded Stuttering Word Salad

-I think this was the moment they must have realised that in the few years they had known me, I’d never actually spoken more than a sentence or two in one go and that our whole friendship was based on me asking them questions, stating the obvious and making some short observations or trying to crack quick jokes.
+I remember about twenty years ago, a time when I did still have some friends.
+I was reading a paragraph out of a newspaper to them, and after two sentences, I had to stop and pass the article over for someone else to read as my voice had started to shake.
+This was with good friends and I think this was the moment they must have realised that in the few years they had known me, I’d never actually spoken more than a sentence or two in one go and that our whole friendship was based on me asking them questions, stating the obvious and making some short observations or trying to crack quick jokes.

 This is what happens when I try to say more than a few words at a time.
 I just get really nervous and forget what I’m saying.
 I’m super tuned in to how I’m coming across and super aware that my social awkwardness and nervousness is revealing itself.